Passenger with grenade-shaped lighter disrupts Miami airport

 MIAMI Part of a busy concourse was evacuated at Miami International Airport on Thursday when a passenger tried to pass through a security checkpoint with a cigarette lighter shaped like a grenade, police and airport officials said.

-Security screeners saw the item shortly after 5 a.m. and called the Miami-Dade Police bomb squad, which determined that the business-card-sized lighter was not an explosive, Detective Alvaro Zabaleta said.
+Security screeners saw the item shortly after 5 a.m.
+(10:00 a.m.
+British time) and called the Miami-Dade Police bomb squad, which determined that the business-card-sized lighter was not an explosive, Detective Alvaro Zabaleta said.

 "Passengers could still get to their flights just not as conveniently," he said.